Navigating heritage rules? Golden Ratio specializes in Grade 2 Listed Sash Window Restoration across London.

 Listed Building FAQ

-Does draught proofing require planning permission?
+Does draught proofing need permission?